StratusGrid/terraform-account-starter/README.md

 ### Terrascan

-Terrascan can't do comment based rule skips for modules, so they must be specific in the `.pre-commit-config.yaml` file otherwise it will always fail
+Terrascan can't do comment based rule skips for modules, so they must be specific in the `.config/terrascan.yaml` file otherwise it will always fail.
+Several config options have to be specified in the `.pre-commit-config.yaml` as they can't be specified in the terrascan config file due to a lack of support.

 ### Terraform validate